Skip to main content

 Assistant Professor

-Zheng Liu received his B.S. in Electronics from Peking University, his M.S. in Electrical Engineering from UCLA, and his Ph.D. in Electrical and Computer Engineering from Princeton University.
-He previously served as a Senior Design Engineer at Skyworks Solutions, where his RF power amplifier and front-end module designs enabled the shipment of over 40 million units in commercial wireless devices.
-He later collaborated with Apple on advanced mmWave beamforming ICs and conducted research at Texas Instruments’ Kilby Labs, developing GaN power amplifier modules for emerging 6G wireless systems.
+Zheng Liu received his B.S. from Peking University, an M.S from UCLA, and a Ph.D from Princeton University.
+Before joining UW–Madison, he served as a Senior Design Engineer at Skyworks Solutions, where he led the development of RF power amplifier modules that supported the shipment of over 40 million commercial wireless handset devices.
+He later collaborated with Apple on advanced mmWave beamforming ICs and conducted research at Texas Instruments’ Kilby Labs, developing GaN front-end modules and device technologies for emerging 6G wireless systems.
+He has received multiple IEEE best paper awards and a Best Ph.D.
+Thesis Award from Princeton.
+He is a member of the IEEE MTT-S Technical Committee on Microwave and mmWave Integrated Circuits (TC-14) and serves as a Subcommittee Vice-Chair/Chair on the Technical Program Committee for IEEE IMS (2025–2027).

 Department